adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 ## Brainstorming
 The process for this rebrand was guided by my desire to communicate illustratively the defining aspects of Cal Hacks — namely our grounding in technology as a means of empowerment and our proud roots at <a href="https://berkeley.edu" class="cycle">UC Berkeley</a>.

+Inclusivity & diversity are both passions of mine, as well as fundamental to our mission at Cal Hacks, so throughout my iterations I took into account the broad range of target demographics that Cal Hacks reaches.
+Cal Hacks has always communicated our inclusion of all hackers regardless of skill level, demographic, area of study, and any other possible label or preconception.
+This afforded me experience in visually designing off of qualitative and quantitative feedback from a wide range of perspectives.

 I started off by taking inspiration from rather generic computer science-related topics — graph structures, text editor syntax, circuitry, and the like.
 My first attempts at a logo involved some rather cliche attempts at writing out Cal Hacks or the initials “CH” with these geeky hacker concepts.